Come out and learn about our efforts to preserve and promote LGBTQ history and culture in the Castro.

 How will the Castro LGBTQ Cultural District be supported?
 Will the city be providing funds?

 The new Cultural District ordinance creates a bucket into which money for these districts can eventually be placed, but there is currently no funding from the city available.
-Once money starts to arrive, we’ll be at an advantage if we are already established and have some projects lined up that meet the goals outlined in the Cultural History, Housing, and Economic Sustainability Strategy (CHHESS) report.
+Once money starts to arrive, after successful completion of an RFP Process, we’ll be at an advantage if we are already established and have some projects lined up that meet the goals outlined in the Cultural History, Housing, and Economic Sustainability Strategy (CHHESS) report.
 Other Cultural Districts, however, have already been able to negotiate with developers to receive funding for cultural history and improvement projects.
 A recent article in the Chronicle gives a bit more background, and some of the ways other Cultural Districts have been able to use the designation to their advantage.

 What is happening now with the district?